 The policy applies to students and employees at the College and may be used to address conduct occurring on or off campus.

 The materials that accompany the policy (Procedures for Reporting Bias Acts, Procedures for the Bias Act Response Team) are critical for understanding the range of responses that can be made by the College.
 They can be found here.

 - Assist those who feel that they have been targeted in bias incidents to identify all of the remedies that are available to them.

 - Provide educational (not disciplinary or judicial) remedies in response to complaints of bias incidents (e.g., facilitated conversations for those who were involved, passive or active educational programming for groups, etc.)

 - Maintain a record of bias incidents and generate reports for use by the campus community.

 One of the documents that accompany the policy includes definitions of bias acts and hate crimes.

-The Procedures for Reporting a Bias Act or Hate Crime and the Procedures for the Bias Act Response Team accompany this policy and can be found on the College website.
+The Procedures for Reporting a Bias Act or Hate Crime and the Procedures for the Bias Act Response Team accompany this policy and can be found here.